AmanAgarwal041/next-css-fix/README.md

 ```
 import Attachcss from './attach-css';

-// inside render function of a component add
+// Add this line inside render function of a component
 <Attachcss include={['_app', 'page-name']}/>
 ```